codybloemhard/termdaw/doc.md

 - `set_length(seconds: float);` Sets the lenght of the render in seconds.
 You can listen past this point in the daw.
 - `set_render_samplerate(sr: uint);` Sets the samplerate of the render.
 This is different than the samplerate of the project (internal, playback in daw, etc).
 You can set the project samplerate in the toml config.
 - `set_output_file(file: string);` Sets the name of the rendered file.
 - `load_sample(name: string, path: string, mode: string);` Load a sample(.wav) found at the given path into the samplebank tagged with a name for further use.
 Mode is the loading mode, can be left empty for standard.
+Modes include:
-Modes include "left"(copy left channel to right channel), "right"(copy right channel to left channel) or "normalize-seperate" to normalize each channel seperately.
+  - `left`: copy left channel to right channel
+  - `right`: copy right channel to left channel
+  - `loudest`: copy the loudest channel to the less loud channel
+  - `normalize-seperate`: normalize each channel seperately
+  - `mix-down`: sum both channels and copy result to both
 - `load_midi_floww(name: string, path: string);` Load a midi file found at the given path into the flowwbank tagged with a name for further use.
 - `load_lv2(name: string, uri: string);` Load a lv2 fx plugin found with the lv2 plugin URI and tag it with a name for further use.
 You can find all your lv2 plugins URI's with the cli program `lv2ls`.